 Sometimes you want that special touch of homemade bread without all the hassle.
-That’s why this Vegan Whole Wheat Harvest Bread is a perfect addition to your Tuesday night dinner.
-Of course, it’s good on a Thursday, Friday or Monday night too.
+That’s why this No Knead Whole Wheat Bread recipe is a perfect for an easy weeknight night dinner.
+If you’ve never baked a yeast bread before or you’re just looking for a super simple loaf recipe, this will be your favorite!
 Any night of the week when you want a homemade bread with crispy crust and tender insides, this recipe will do the trick.

 Homemade bread was one of the first recipes I ever made.
 I can remember my mom showing me her tricks to making homemade dinner rolls.
 I like imagine mothers around the world sharing knowledge about cooking with their children.
 And I think about how the kitchen is the soul of every home, where we all connect for food and companionship.

-I could have called this a one-bowl harvest bread, because I do it all in one bowl.
-I even knead the dough in that one bowl.
-It works and that means less cleanup too.
+I could have called this a one-bowl bread, because I do it all in one bowl.
+That means less cleanup too!

-I bake this loaf on a pizza stone, to create a nice crispy crust.
+I bake this whole wheat no knead bread on a pizza stone, to create a nice crispy crust.
 It’s a dense loaf because I use whole wheat flour, but it has a wonderful flavor.
 You can almost taste the history in a loaf like this.
-I like making this whole wheat harvest bread when we’re serving soup, like this Vegan Minestrone.
+I like making this whole wheat harvest bread when we’re serving soup, like this Vegan Minestrone Soup.

 You may feel like homemade breads take too much time, but this whole wheat harvest bread is a simple, rustic loaf.
 You do need to allow some time for the dough to rise, but it doesn’t need to be watched.
 No hovering in the kitchen is required!

-- Add some chopped nuts to the dough, like pecans
+- For variety, you can add some chopped nuts to the dough, like pecans

 - Try adding some different flours, like buckwheat, for a different flavor